WXY-Belief/DeepSpa/README.md

 # DeepSpa
 ## 1.Introduction
-This repository include an available learning-based cell segmentation tool for DeepSpa that analyse subcellular resolution spatial transcriptomics.In order to provide users with an experience, we have provided a example data in this project.
-Please refer to **Example data** for details. **For a tutorial on nuclear segmentation training, please refer to Nuclear_segmentation_model/README.md.**
+This repository includes a learning-based cell segmentation tool for DeepSpa, which analyzes subcellular resolution spatial transcriptomics.
+To enhance the user experience, we have provided example data within this project.
+For more details, please refer to the "Example Data" section. **If you are looking for a tutorial on nuclear segmentation training, you can find it in the "Nuclear_segmentation_model/README.md" file**.
 ## 2.Prerequisites
 To install requirements:
 ```